Common Reasons People Seek Therapy

 Life transitions—such as career changes, shifts in relationships, becoming a parent, health changes, or questioning long-held roles or beliefs—can bring uncertainty, grief, and self-doubt.
 Even changes that are chosen or positive can disrupt a sense of stability or identity.
 In therapy, we work to make sense of these transitions, clarify your values, and identify what feels meaningful and sustainable moving forward.
 I use evidence-based, insight-oriented and skills-based approaches to help clients navigate uncertainty, build confidence in decision-making, and move through change with greater clarity, flexibility, and self-trust.

-Emotional Regulation & Mood Swings
+Emotional Regulation & Mood Shifts

 Relationship Concerns

+Whether conflicts feel repetitive, communication feels stuck, or connection feels distant, relationship struggles can affect your overall well-being.
 In couples therapy, we focus on understanding relational patterns, improving communication, and rebuilding trust, compassion, and emotional connection.
 Drawing from the Gottman Method and evidence-based, communication-focused approaches, therapy is collaborative, with an emphasis on strengthening understanding, empathy, and resilience within the relationship.

 If you don’t see your specific concern listed here, that doesn’t mean therapy wouldn’t be helpful.
 Feel free to reach out to discuss what you’re experiencing.